Fare compliance and fines

 You can also pay your fine the following ways:

-- Via BPAY - You can BPAY through your bank or financial institution.
+- Via BPAY: You can BPAY through your bank or financial institution.
 You'll find your payment reference number and biller code on your fine or overdue fine notice.

 Difficulty paying your fine?